orionrobots/orionrobots.github.io/wiki/lego_specifications.md

 layout: page
 title: Lego Specifications
 date: 2005-06-24 19:41:28
-tags: ["Lego Technic Dimensions", "Lego technic specifications", "lego Robotics", "technic lego", "lego measurements"]
+tags: ["Lego Technic Dimensions", "Lego Technic Dimensions mm", "Lego technic specifications", "lego Robotics", "technic lego", "lego measurements", "afol", "lego engineering", "Lego technic gears"],
 ---
 When building machines and robots with Lego, dimension specifications for the standard bricks are handy.
-This will help designing models, and interfacing Lego with other materials.
+This will help designing models, and interfacing Technic Lego with other materials.

-# Ratios
+# Lego Brick and Plate Ratios

-Brick Height to Stud Width: 6/5
+* Brick Height to Stud Width: 6/5
-Brick Height to Plate Height: 3/1
+* Brick Height to Plate Height: 3/1

-# Measurements
+# Lego Brick Measurements

 ![](/galleries/lego-dimensions/lego-dimensions-thumb.jpg)

-If you want to put Lego bricks into another cad system(ie ProEngineer/SolidWorks) - you will find the following helpful along with the formula table below:
+If you want to put Lego bricks into another cad system (ie FreeCAD/Fusion 360/SolidWorks) - you will find the following helpful along with the formula table below:

 |  Description             | Short name | Size in mm |
 |--------------------------+------------+------------|